cksoftwaretech/wangfuk/EVIDENCE.md

-### 🆔 [E-ADMIN-2024-01-28-02] The "Basket" Rigging: How 38% Support Became a $5.6 Million Mandate
+### 🆔 [E-ADMIN-2024-01-28-02] The "Basket" Rigging: How 38% Support Became a HK$5.6 Million Mandate

 **🚨 Significance:**

 Official records reveal a sophisticated mechanism of "Pseudo-Democracy" used to upsell HK$5.6 million worth of optional works.
 The Consultant (**鴻毅/Will Power**) and the MC orchestrated a "Bundling Strategy" that allowed unpopular items to pass by redefining the concept of "Majority" and utilizing block voting.

 **1. The "Minority Rule" Trick:**
-The Consultant defined "Majority Consent" not as >50%, but as simply having more "Agree" votes than "Disagree."
+"Majority Consent" was defined not as >50%, but as simply having more "Agree" votes than "Disagree."
 *   *The Smoking Gun:* The "Performance Bond" item received only **38.5%** support (31.3% opposed, 30.2% invalid).
 In any normal democratic process, this fails.
 Here, it was declared "agreed" and added to the bundle.
 *   *The Result:* A minority of respondents (representing only ~10% of all households) effectively dictated the spending for the entire estate.